dlt-hub/dlt/docs/website/docs/general-usage/dataset-access/ibis-backend.md

 `dlt` provides an easy way to hand over your loaded dataset to an Ibis backend connection.

 :::tip
 Not all destinations supported by `dlt` have an equivalent Ibis backend.
 Natively supported destinations include DuckDB (including Motherduck), Postgres, Redshift, Snowflake, Clickhouse, MSSQL (including Synapse), and BigQuery.
-The filesystem destination is supported via the [Filesystem SQL client](./sql-client#the-filesystem-sql-client); please install the duckdb backend for ibis to use it.
-Mutating data with ibis on the filesystem will not result in any actual changes to the persisted files.
+The filesystem destination is supported via the [Filesystem SQL client](./sql-client#the-filesystem-sql-client); please install the DuckDB backend for Ibis to use it.
+Mutating data with Ibis on the filesystem will not result in any actual changes to the persisted files.
 :::

 ## Prerequisites

-To use the Ibis backend, you will need to have the `ibis-framework` package with the correct ibis extra installed.
-The following example will install the duckdb backend:
+To use the Ibis backend, you will need to have the `ibis-framework` package with the correct Ibis extra installed.
+The following example will install the DuckDB backend:

 ```sh
 pip install ibis-framework[duckdb]
 ```

-## Get an ibis connection from your dataset
+## Get an Ibis connection from your dataset

-dlt datasets have a helper method to return an ibis connection to the destination they live on.
-The returned object is a native ibis connection to the destination, which you can use to read and even transform data.
-Please consult the [ibis documentation](https://ibis-project.org/docs/backends/) to learn more about what you can do with ibis.
+`dlt` datasets have a helper method to return an Ibis connection to the destination they live on.
+The returned object is a native Ibis connection to the destination, which you can use to read and even transform data.
+Please consult the [Ibis documentation](https://ibis-project.org/docs/backends/) to learn more about what you can do with Ibis.

 ```py
 # get the dataset from the pipeline
 dataset = pipeline._dataset()
 dataset_name = pipeline.dataset_name